unnKoel/how-vue-works/README.md

   In terms of programming language, Once function can be returned inside of another function, Closure mechaism is inevitable to be included into that language, because as long as ref to that function hasn't died, then its context couldn't be recycled.

   By this way of hooks, for developer they are able to write function only, this programming form is exactly what I prefer.

+- how to implement slots?
+  Before render child component found in parent template, wrap up the block inside the scope of child component marks and compile it as a child template. then take the result of compilation as a parameter to render child component.
+In that process, using the compilation result of child template to replace the position `slot` resides.